alexandrebuffet/embed-block-for-matterport/readme.txt

 = Installation from within WordPress =

 1. Visit **Plugins > Add New**.
-2. Search for **Matterport Embed**.
+2. Search for **Embed Matterport**.
-3. Install and activate the Matterport Embed plugin.
+3. Install and activate the Embed Matterport plugin.

 = Manual installation =

-1. Upload the entire `matterport-embed` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `embed-matterport` folder to the `/wp-content/plugins/` directory.
 2. Visit **Plugins**.
-3. Activate the Matterport Embed plugin.
+3. Activate the Embed Matterport plugin.

 == Frequently Asked Questions ==

+= Is this plugin affiliated with Matterport? =

+No. This plugin is an independent project and is not affiliated with or endorsed by Matterport.

 = Do I need a Matterport account to use this plugin? = No, you just need a public Matterport model link.
 The plugin enables you to embed models, but does not create them.